This privacy notice sets out how Douglas Macmillan Hospice (DMH), also known as Dougie Mac uses and protects personal information collected.

 Where information being held is thought to be inaccurate, corrections will be made upon receipt of notification of the correct information by one of the contact options listed below.
 We will correct any information found to be incorrect or remove information thought to be inaccurate.

-We have CCTV cameras in place around the hospice site in Barlaston and in our shops in Meir and Burslem.
+We have CCTV cameras in place on both hospice sites in Barlaston and Trentham Lakes, as well as in our shops in Meir and Burslem.
 The footage recorded will be stored for 30 days before it overwrites itself.
 In particular circumstances such as an investigation we may have need to keep a copy of the footage(s) for evidence.
 Once an investigation is completed the recordings will be securely destroyed.